nickrigby/nickrigby.github.io/_posts/2017-02-13-using-a-custom-domain-with-jekyll-and-github-pages.md

 Push your changes to Github and you should now see your Github Pages site at your domain.
 Bam!

 ## Bonus level: Enabling SSL
-If you want to use SSL with your domain – which is highly recomended – this step is for you.
+If you want to use SSL with your domain – which is highly recomended – read on.
 Github Pages do not support SSL with custom domains, but there is a way — [Cloudflare](https://www.cloudflare.com).
 I won't go into detail about what Cloudflare does, all you need to know is it allows you to use SSL with your Github Pages domain — for free.

  1. Sign up for a Cloudflare account (if you don't already have one).
  2. Enter your domain name to initiate a scan of the DNS records.